Defective Product Attorney

 - Retailer: The retail company from which you purchased a defective product may be held liable for selling you a defective product and can also be named in the lawsuit.

-A products liability lawsuit can raise claims of strict liability, negligence, and breach of express and implied warranties.
+A product liability lawsuit can raise claims of strict liability, negligence, and breach of express and implied warranties.

 Strict liability, also known as absolute liability, refers to products that were used in the way they were intended to be used yet pose safety issues due to defects in the product.
 In cases alleging strict liability, plaintiffs must prove that the defective product caused injury or harm, but they are not required to prove the exact manner in which the manufacturer was careless in producing a defective product.